LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

     this.store.dispatch(new TodoActions.AddTodo(form));
 ```
 #### 2. Actions
-An Action is a type of command which should be called when something happens or you want to trigger at any event like for adding new todo, listing todo etc.
+An action is a type of command which should be called when something happens or you want to trigger at any event like adding a new todo, listing todos etc.
 ```typescript
 export class AddTodo {
     static readonly type = '[Todo] Add';